Ballyliffin’s Glashedy Links – Young In Spirit, Mature In Outlook.

 The Old Links also played host to the 2008 European Tour’s Irish Seniors Open boasting a really strong field and won by Spain’s Juan Quiros from Ireland’s popular Des Smyth.

-Scotland’s Russell Knox shone through, coming off finishing runner-up a week earlier at the French Open, in holing a remarkable curling birdie putt at the 72nd hole and then to hole virtually the same birdie putt from close to the same spot to win out in the play-off from Kiwi Ryan Fox.
+Scotland’s Russell Knox shone the brightest coming off finishing runner-up a week earlier at the French Open in holing a remarkable curling birdie putt at the 72nd hole to tie the clubhouse lead, and moments laster he holed virtually the same birdie putt from close to the same spot to win out in the play-off from Kiwi Ryan Fox.

 The affable Knox was never more happy as this video shows.

-As for McIlroy?
-He had set the course record with a 66 in an exhibition match against Nick Faldo in 2006 however not on this occasion ending his Irish Open campaign with scores of 70, 73, 72 and 71 to finish a dozen shots behind Knox.
+As for raging hot favourite Rory McIlroy?
+He had set the course record with a 66 in an exhibition match against Nick Faldo in 2006 however not on this occasion, ending his Irish Open campaign with scores of 70, 73, 72 and 71 to finish a dozen shots behind Knox.

 Knox’s win also was somewhat of a reward as two years earlier McIlroy had brilliantly out-played the Scot over the final round to win a first Irish Open title in 2016 at the K. Club, and with Knox three shots back in sharing second.

-The Glashedy Links course opens with three mighty par-4s and off the back tees measuring respectively 422-yards, 463-yards and 426-yards.
+The Pat Ruddy/Tom Craddock designed Glashedy Links course opens with three mighty par-4s and off the back tees measuring respectively 422-yards, 463-yards and 426-yards.

-You’ll soon learn a strong feature of the Glashedy course is the contours on the fairways, making the famed Old Course at St. Andrews appear mild by comparison, and also with a handful of the giant traps on the Glashedy course dwarfing the shallow lower pots to be found at Carnoustie.
+Your sanity is soon tested as a strong feature of the Glashedy course is the contours on the fairways, making the famed Old Course at St. Andrews appear almost flat by comparison, and also with a handful of the giant traps on the Glashedy course dwarfing the shallow lower ‘pots’ to be found at Carnoustie.

 This is especially so at the entrance to the second green and one awaiting you also at the front of the third but there’s not point in complaining if you’re in one, as it all part of the excitement of playing links golf.